frankchen07/writing/posts/don't fuck with the duck.md

 It was actually quite annoying, because I had to wash off these little bits of juniper, peppercorns, and pine needles embedded in the hard to reach places.
 My sous chef came by twice to nudge me to move faster.
 "Let's pick it up Frank.
 You gotta move faster, Frank."
 I was already in the weeds.

-I did a sheet tray’s worth and still had a sinkful of duck to go.
-I don’t think I quite understood the speed at which I had to move at.
-They say you could always go faster (and they’re right).
+I did a sheet tray's worth and still had a sinkful of duck to go.
+I don't think I quite understood the speed at which I had to move at.
+They say you could always go faster (and they're right).
 There's a lot of prep work that goes into a 12-course tasting menu, 40 covers a night.
 Even if you're confident you're fast, you're too slow.

-In my haste to finish, thinking that a stronger stream of water from the faucet would somehow blow the cure off faster, I hadn’t noticed the sink filling up with water.
+In my haste to finish, thinking that a stronger stream of water from the faucet would somehow blow the cure off faster, I hadn't noticed the sink filling up with water.

 "Whoa, whoa whoa, Frank, you can't let these legs sit in this water.
 You're undoing the cure."